bitoollearner/bilearner-ds-lab/README.md

 ## 🙋‍♂️ About Me

-I'm a Data Engineer and content creator focused on delivering real-world projects in the data ecosystem.
+I'm a Data Engineer, Bi Consultant and content creator focused on delivering real-world projects in the data ecosystem.
 This repository is designed to help others understand, implement, and gain confidence in building production-grade data solutions.